Other languages

 The license classes are as follows:

 Technician: Technician licensees are entry-level operators.
 They pass a 35-question examination that covers radio theory, regulations, and operating practices.
-Their license earns them access to the data portion of the 10 meter band and all Ham Radio frequencies above 30 megahertz – covering most of North America additional to some limited international contact.
+Their license gives them access to the data portion of the 10-meter band and all Ham Radio frequencies above 30 megahertz – covering most of North America and some limited international contact.

 General: General Class licensees acquire some operating privileges (frequencies) on all amateur radio bands and in all modes.
-The exam is 35 questions and – if you’re feeling especially ambitious - can be taken the same day as the Technician license.
+The exam is 35 questions and can be taken the same day as the Technician license if you're feeling especially ambitious.
 HF privileges become very accessible with this license.

 Extra: Extra licensees have earned all operating privileges on all amateur radio bands in all modes.
-They pass an intensive, 50-question examination and passed the Technician and General exams prior to the accomplishment.
+They passed an intensive, 50-question examination and the Technician and General exams before the accomplishment.
 This exam can also be taken on the same day as the other exams.

-Methods or “modes” of operating are the ways in which amateur radio operators convey their messages to one another and they are as follows:
+Methods or “modes” of operating are how amateur radio operators convey their messages to one another, and they are as follows:

 Voice

-Analog voice is comprised of voice signals detected by microphone and carried across wave signals.
+Analog voice comprises voice signals detected by a microphone and carried across wave signals.
 The most common forms of voice communication are amplitude modulation (AM), frequency modulation (FM), and single sideband (SSB).
-Single sideband uses either the upper portion of the AM signal (USB) or the lower portion of the AM signal (LSB).
+Single sideband uses either the upper portion of the AM signal (USB) or the lower part of the AM signal (LSB).

-Digital take these voice signals and encoded into a stream of data before transmitting.
-At the receiving end, the digital signal is decoded and reproduced as audio that can be understood by the human ear.
+Digital encodes these voice signals into a data stream before transmitting.
+The digital signal is decoded and reproduced at the receiving end as audio that the human ear can understand.

 Morse Code

-Morse code is a mode of communication also referred to as “Continuous Wave” or “CW”.
+Morse code is a mode of communication called “Continuous Wave” or “CW.”
 It was developed by the American artist Samuel F. B. Morse in 1836.

 It is the long and short keying of sound representing the letters of our alphabet.